noi-techpark/opendatahub-website/src/content/use-cases/padovia.md

     img_back_alt: "PadoVia mobile map displaying live vehicle positions, public transport stops and timetable information using Open Data Hub data."
     partial: text-imgs-enlargeable.html

   - description: "PadoVia demonstrates how standardised access to official public transport data can become the basis for practical, user-focused mobility services.
-Through Open Data Hub, developers and mobility providers can access GTFS and GTFS-RT data and integrate scheduled and real-time transport information into their own applications.<p>Explore the available public transport data and discover how the same approach can support your next mobility project.<p>**Find out how to get started with Data Access:** <p><a href=\"https://opendatahub.com/services/data-access/\" target=\"_blank\" style=\"text-decoration: underline;\">Open Data Hub - Data Access</a></p>"
+Through Open Data Hub, developers and mobility providers can access GTFS and GTFS-RT data and integrate scheduled and real-time transport information into their own applications.<p>Explore the available public transport data and discover how the same approach can support your next mobility project.<p>**Find out how to get started with Data Access:**"

     title: "**Build new mobility services with Open Data Hub**"
     img_back: "/img/use-cases/padovia/open-data-hup-developers-8173.jpg"